EmilRyd/rwanda-physics-olympiad/README.md

 **Suitable for anyone with**: High school level knowledge of physics looking to advance their problem solving skills and get introduced to olympiad problem solving in physics.

 **Nota bene**: The vast majority of the questions are from other (excellent) sources!
-I have yet to attrbitue them properly in the handouts themselves, and will instead list all the references I used here below (along with some other helpful resources), I highly encourage you to check them out if you are interested, and that they will forgive me for not providing closer citation.
+I have yet to attribute them properly in the handouts themselves, and will instead list all the references I used here below (along with some other helpful resources), I highly encourage you to check them out if you are interested, and that they will forgive me for not providing closer citation.

 ## References
 **Books/texts**